Deutsche Bücherei

 Is it wheelchair accessible?

-The library is designed to be accessible.
-However, it’s advisable to check the official website for specific accessibility features.
+The library is designed to accommodate all visitors, including those with mobility challenges.
+However, check the official website for specific accessibility features.

 Can I buy tickets online?